Wabash Defense Dominating in Win over Oberlin

 Another bright spot was Rode’s play.
 Not only did he block the early punt but he caught 5 passes for 77 yards.

-"Coach (Jamie) Lemmond had a good scheme set up," Rode said, refering to his blocked punt in the first half.
+"Coach (Jamie) Lemmond had a good scheme set up," Rode said, referring to his blocked punt in the first half.
 "I just blew by my guy and got the block."

 Defensively, Adi Pynenberg had 8.5 tackles and 3 quarterback sacks.
 Frank Knex had 5.5 stops and 2 sacks.